 Bitcoin halving countdown: When is the next Bitcoin halving?

 The Bitcoin halving is when its block rewards are cut in half.
 When this happens, new Bitcoin is only created half as fast as before.
 This makes it scarcer and theoretically more valuable.

-This is a regular occurrence that happens on a schedule that’s built into Bitcoin’s programming.
+This is a regular occurrence, which happens on a schedule that’s built into Bitcoin’s programming.
 It happens every 210,000 blocks.
-The first was in 2012, the second in 2016 and the third is expected to occur around May 2020, when the Bitcoin network reaches block number 630,000.
+The first was in 2012, the second in 2016 and the third is expected to occur around in May 2020, when the Bitcoin network reaches block number 630,000.

 |The first halving||The second halving||The third halving|

 |28 November 2012||9 July 2016||20 May 2020 (estimated)|

 |50 BTC to 25 BTC||25 BTC to 12.5 BTC||12.5 BTC to 6.25 BTC|

 How does the Bitcoin halving work?

 Each halving sharply reduces Bitcoin’s inflation rate.
 This halving process is what gives Bitcoin its distinctive supply curve.

 It works by simply reducing the amount of new Bitcoin that miners earn from finding a block on the Bitcoin blockchain, with the overall effect of reducing Bitcoin’s inflation rate.